yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 If you have any other feedback about the workshop, or would like to get involved in The Carpentries community, please contact us (mailto:team@carpentries.org).
 You can also join The Carpentries Discussion mailing list (https://carpentries.topicbox.com/groups/discuss), follow us on Twitter (https://twitter.com/datacarpentry and https://twitter.com/swcarpentry), and get involved with lesson development on GitHub ( https://github.com/datacarpentry and https://github.com/swcarpentry/ ).

-We hope to see more of you as you continue to develop your data analysis skills!
+The Carpentries is is excited to support you as you  continue to develop your data analysis skills!

 Best,